treadwelllane/lua-santoku-tsetlin/doc/l-sth.md

 1. Determine which in-sample codes are considered landmarks, for example, either choosing to use all of them or a subset with maximal coverage

-2. Compute a k-nearest landmarks list for every landmark given their associated spectral codes
+2. Compute a k-nearest landmarks list for every landmark using Feature Space B. This must match how neighbors will be found at inference time.

-3. Produce tuples of (landmark code, feature vector) for each of these neighbor lists, where feature vector is the concatenated list of codes corresponding to the k-nearest landmarks, padded with zeros as needed
+3. Produce tuples of (landmark code, feature vector) for each of these neighbor lists, where feature vector is the concatenated list of spectral codes (from Feature Space A) corresponding to the k-nearest landmarks found via Feature Space B similarity, padded with zeros as needed

 4. Train a multi-output classifier that learns a mapping from these feature vectors to the landmark code itself